At DPAS we’re committed to protecting, respecting your privacy and being transparent in everything we do.

 You attend one of our training courses

-DPAS will process the names, attendance dates, job title, and place of work data of attendees, per its obligations to fulfil the terms of this contract.
-DPAS will maintain this data for 6 years after the course completion date, per industry best practice and the Limitations Act 1980.
+DPAS will process the names, attendance dates, job title, and place of work data of attendees, per its obligations to fulfil the terms of the contract.
+If our contract is directly with the attendee, we will rely on the legal basis of contract to process this data.
+If our contract is with the employer, we will rely on the legal basis of legitimate interests to process this data.
+DPAS will maintain this data for 6 years after the course completion date, per industry best practice and the Limitation Act 1980.
 This data will be processed on our CRM for this purpose only.
-DPAS has a contract in place with this CRM provider.
+DPAS have a contract in place with this CRM provider.
 This data will also be shared with the trainer on the day of the course, who will have a contract with DPAS.
-To find out the identity of this trainer in advance of this information being shared, please contact email@example.com.
+To find out the identity of this trainer in advance of this information being shared, please contact email@example.com

 DPAS may process the payment details of the client, through our website and using our accounting provider, Xero Ltd. DPAS will maintain a record of this payment for six years, per its legal obligations under the Limitations Act 1980.
 Card payment details will not be retained beyond immediate use in the payment gateway.
 Payment status will be held on our CRM and accessed by limited DPAS employees for this purpose only.
 DPAS have a contract in place with Xero, whereby they and their sub-processors meet EEA standard adequacy arrangements.

-DPAS will process information relating to attendee transport and dietary requirements per its legitimate interest to organise the logistics of the course.
-If your dietary requirements relate to allergies (such as a peanut allergy) we will process this information either with your explicit consent or under the legal basis of vital interests, depending on the circumstances.
+DPAS will process information relating to attendee transport, as per our legitimate interest to organise the logistics of the course.
+With your explicit consent, we may also need to process information relating to disabilities (in some circumstances) and dietary requirements for the same reason.
 DPAS will retain this information for up to a maximum of 30 working days post course completion.
-This data will be processed on our CRM and on GSuite (google forms) for this purpose only.
+This data will be processed on our CRM for this purpose only.

-DPAS and its trainers will access the names, of attendees, and any answer sheets and pass or fail status per its contractual obligation to award the CPD credits.
+DPAS and our trainers will access the names, of attendees, and any answer sheets and pass or fail status per our contractual obligation to award the CPD credits and BCS certificates.
 DPAS will also collate statistical evidence using this personal data to evaluate the effectiveness of training, to improve upon the courses and to assist DPAS in providing further advice to the Client.
 DPAS will keep this in an identifiable form for 1 year only, after which, any statistical conclusions will be kept in an anonymised format.
-This data will be stored on our CRM for this purpose only.
-DPAS has a contract with this software provider.
-DPAS will also share the pass/ fail status of attendees with the Continuing Professional Development body, where required to by contract, and also with your employer if requested.
+This data will be stored on Arlo CRM for this purpose only.
+DPAS have a contract with this software provider.
+DPAS will also share the pass/ fail status of attendees with the Continuing Professional Development body, where required to by contract.

 We become business associates/connections